0xeb/idapython/README.md

 # IDAPython

+This is the unofficial IDAPython repo here.
+We will try to maintain compatbility with the official IDAPython, but can't promise that.
+This repo will contain bleeding edge changes, fixes and what not that may or may not be merged into the official repo.

 ## Python plugin for Interactive Disassembler

 IDAPython is an IDA plugin which makes it possible to write scripts